Updated through June 2019

 Immigration detention, undocumented youth, health and wellbeing of undocumented

 Caitlin Patler, assistant professor of sociology, can discuss immigration detention policy, executive action on deferred action programs (DACA and DAPA), and the situation of undocumented youth and families.
 Patler's research documented, for the first time, that transitioning out of undocumented status to legal status can lead to positive emotional consequences and improvements to overall psychological wellbeing.
 The results, published in a paper in the journal Social Science and Medicine, analyze the health impacts of the Deferred Action for Childhood Arrivals (DACA) program, comparing DACA program recipients to undocumented young people who did not have DACA status.
 Similar research, "Uncertainty About DACA May Undermine Its Positive Impact on Health For Recipients and Their Children," was published in the journal, Health Affairs, in May 2019.
-Patler's research has also documented conditions within immigrant detention facilities, including inequality in access to family visitation, published in RSF: The Russell Sage Foundation Journal of the Social Sciences, as well as disproportionate use of solitary confinement (forthcoming, in Journal of Population Research).
+Patler's research has also documented conditions within immigrant detention facilities, including inequality in access to family visitation, published in RSF: The Russell Sage Foundation Journal of the Social Sciences, as well as disproportionate use of solitary confinement ( Journal of Population Research).
 Patler’s research is informed by nearly two decades of work in immigrants’ rights organizations focused on immigration detention, access to education for undocumented youth, and low-wage labor markets.
 Contact: email@example.com.

 Immigration policy and the economy